 Do You Need the Assistance of a Texas Estate Planning Attorney?

 If you or a loved one needs assistance creating an estate plan, reach out to the experienced Houston estate planning attorneys at McCulloch & Miller, PLLC.
 With decades of experience drafting estate plans, our attorneys are up to date on recent estate planning trends and can advise you on the trends that would work best according to your situation.
 Estate planning should not be overwhelming or complicated—we are here to make the process smooth and easy.
-To schedule a free, initial consultation and to speak with one of our knowledgeable attorneys, give us a call today at 713-333-8900.
+To schedule a consultation and to speak with one of our knowledgeable attorneys, give us a call today at 713-333-8900.